 Leora Goff, of rural Melville Township, Audubon County, was the oldest of ten children.
 She wasn’t allowed to attend high school.
 She was needed at home to help her mother, at least until she got married and started her own home.

 The Baughman Adjustable Tailor System including learning to draft patterns, in addition to using a sewing machine, handwork, and fabrics.
-Mrs. Connrardy, the wife of John B. Connrardy–a German immigrant who served in the Civil War and been elected Audubon County Sheriff twice, returned to Chicago occasionally for a refresher course.
+Mrs. Connrardy, the wife of John B. Connrardy–a German immigrant who had served in the Civil War and been elected Audubon County Sheriff twice, returned to Chicago occasionally for a refresher course.

 For a time, the sewing classes met above a store, then later were held in the large Connrardy home at 600 Railroad Street in Exira.
 Students found home to stay in during their six-week class.